 “I was here the whole time,” Emily said.

-“This like an awkward moment from a bad rom-com,” John said.
+“This is like a moment from a bad rom-com,” John said.

 John and Monica went on a few more dates.
 Eventually, John invited Monica over to his apartment.

 The moment John opened the door to his apartment, the first thing Monica noticed was a giant bookshelf.

 “I see you like to read,” Monica said.